 - 1. The board will approve and oversee implementation of the Risk Management framework of SFPL and approve risk management polices - 2.
 Define risk appetite statement (RAS) for the institution - 3.
 Ensure that resources allocated for risk management are adequate given the size, nature and volume of SFPL's business - 4.
 Approve SFPL's contingency and business continuity plans - 5.
-Require comprehensive and independent internal audit by well trained, competent auditors, who are independent of the risk management function, and who are responsible for periodically validating adherence to internal controls - 6.
-Ensure that risk report is part of Annual report
+Require comprehensive and independent internal audit by well trained, competent auditors, who are independent of the risk management function, and who are responsible for periodically validating adherence to internal controls.